August 14, 2024

 Seeking Compensation for Your Injuries After a Motorcycle Accident

-Texas law allows you to seek compensation for both economic and non-economic losses resulting from your injuries.
+Texas law allows you to seek compensation for both economic and non-economic losses resulting from your injuries, and understanding Houston motorcycle insurance requirements can also play an important role in how your claim is handled.

 Non-economic losses attempt to capture the diminishment in your quality of life caused by your brain injury.
-These losses can be significant since permanent brain damage can cause cognitive and physical impairments that make your life more difficult.
+These losses can be especially severe for accident victims with long-term disabilities, since permanent brain damage can cause cognitive and physical impairments that make your life more difficult.
+Risk factors such as age, severity of injury, and complications like blood clots can influence both your prognosis and the amount of compensation you may seek.

 Is Bleeding in the Brain Fatal?

 Intracranial bleeding can cause death.
+In the most severe cases, a brain bleed from a motorcycle accident can result in brain death, a condition where all brain function irreversibly ceases due to catastrophic brain damage.
 It may also permanently damage the brain or cause the victim to become comatose.
 In some cases, doctors can relieve the pressure on the brain by draining fluid from the skull.
 However, brain cells do not regenerate, so any sustained pressure damage will be permanent.

 How Much Can I Seek for Permanent Brain Damage?